KeithRichardLee/Tanzu-Platform-for-Cloud-Foundry-automated-install/README.md

 $TPCFGoRouter = "10.0.70.100"
 $TPCFDomain = "tpcf.tanzu.lab" # sys and apps subdomain will be added to this
 $TPCFCredHubSecret = "my-super-safe-password!" # must be 20 or more characters
+$TPCFComputeInstances = "1" # default is 1.
+Increase if planning to run many large apps
 ```

 If wish to install Tanzu AI Solutions, change the flag to $true and update the other parameters where required